Installing the Water Treatment System

 Maintenance vehicles entering the forest need to clean their feet (wheels!), too.
 We designed this water treatment system to produce sterilised water for use in the wheel wash spray system.

-With our Irrigation Division collaborating with our Construction Division, The Plant People is proud to be part of the ongoing solution to combating kauri dieback at Waharau Regional Park.
+The Plant People is proud to be part of the ongoing solution to combating kauri dieback at Waharau Regional Park.